konflux-ci/build-service/README.md

 Build Service is a Kubernetes operator that creates and configures build pipelines for the [Konflux](https://konflux-ci.dev) platform.
 It is one of the core services required for a working Konflux installation, responsible for automating the creation and management of build pipeline definitions from Component custom resources.

+For a short description see [AGENTS.md](AGENTS.md) which should be reviewed each quarter.

 ## Overview

 The Build Service monitors Component CRs (managed by the Hybrid Application Service or created manually) and automatically creates PipelineRun definitions that integrate with [Pipelines as Code (PaC)](https://pipelinesascode.com).
 The service handles the complete lifecycle of build pipelines including provisioning, configuration, execution triggering, and cleanup.